 - If emailing your press release, copy and paste the text directly into the email, and also attach it as a PDF.

-- Make sure you recognize project partners for their contributions, and give them a heads-up that you plan to send out a press release.
+- Make sure you recognize project partners for their contributions, and provide partners an opportunity to review before sending out a press release.

 Don’t be afraid to send your press release to news organizations of all sizes.
 If you know the names of specific reporters, you can try contacting them directly.
 Otherwise, most news organizations offer a general email address and phone number for submitting news tips.
-(These can usually be found right on the organizations’ websites.)
+Contact information can usually be found right on the organizations’ websites.

-When deciding whom to send your press release to, think about all different types of media — newspapers, TV, radio, blogs, etc. You could also send it to your local neighborhood association for inclusion in their next newsletter.
+When deciding whom to send your press release to, think about all different types of media, including newspapers, TV, radio, and blogs.
+You could also send it to your local neighborhood association for inclusion in their next newsletter.

-If your looking for examples of press releases, you can find some right here on the MWMO website.
+If you’re looking for examples of press releases, you can find some right here on the MWMO website.
 If you’re feeling overwhelmed, you can always contact us for help too.